DanielMawioo/DanielMawioo/README.md

 - 💼 any freelance work? do reach, [email](mailto:mawioodaniel43@gmail.com) :)
 - 🤙 call on +254758578816.
 - 💬 ask me about anything, i am happy to help;
+- I also manage these repos [Ader-API](https://github.com/ader-api)-- an open banking API Saas.

 **### 🛠 Tech Stack:**